tmestery/wordle-Game/README.md

 ## Features:

-- User-friendly interface for guessing words
+- User-friendly display for guessing words
-- Feedback for each guess indicating correct letters and their positions
+- Indicates correct letters and their positions
-- Random selection of five-letter words from a predefined list
+- Random selection of five-letter words from a predefined library
 - Tracks remaining attempts

 ## Getting Started: